 Great paintings tell stories.
 I hope you enjoy these….

 How to follow me

-To receive email notifications whenever a new essay appears on this site (usually once a month), simply enter your email address here —
+The Shy Museumgoer is a free resource.
+To receive an email notification whenever a new essay appears, simply enter your email address here —